 🥰THREE reasons you are going to adore the ever-loving heck outta this recipe

-- 100% Sattvic: With no onions and garlic present, and by incorporating fresh wholesome ingredients and mindful preparation techniques, this chur chur naan recipe is completely sattvic.
+🌱 100% Sattvic Delight: Embrace the purity!
+This chur chur naan recipe is completely sattvic, free from onions and garlic.
 Like my sattvic chana dal, and biryani, Amritsari Kulcha serves as a delightful choice for bhoga offerings.
-Its enticing aroma, visually appealing presentation, and heavenly taste make it a perfect delicacy to offer your deities.
 Even on Ekadasi, or during caturmasya, special bhoga can be offered that we ourselves do not consume.
 The supreme doesn’t abide by any vrata!

 🥔Notable ingredients and substitutions